shane-kerr/ripe-542bis/README.md

 Note that these responsibilities are shared between the co-chairs.

-## 6. RIPE Meetings Responsibilities
+## 6. RIPE Meeting Responsibilities

 ### i) General/Plenary